Don’t Feel Worthy of Love? Here’s How to Change It

 If you suffer from a fragile self-image, a rocky sense of self, and don’t appreciate what you bring to the table, how could you expect that someone else would appreciate you and the great things that you have to offer?

-5 Patterns That Indicate You Believe You Don’t Deserve Love
+5 Patterns That Indicate You Believe You Are Not Worthy of Love

-1. You think that love is only for “lucky people” and that you aren’t one of them.
+1. You think that love is only for “lucky people” and that you aren’t worthy as them.

 2. It’s easy for you to recognize traits in others that make them valuable enough to receive nurture and care.